 Unlike some cities, Franklin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
-Overall, Franklin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Franklin who work in office and administrative support (14.33%), sales jobs (9.73%), and management occupations (7.57%).
+Overall, Franklin is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Franklin who work in office and administrative support (9.85%), sales jobs (9.39%), and management occupations (7.75%).

-The per capita income in Franklin in 2010 was $25,335, which is upper middle income relative to Indiana and the nation.
-This equates to an annual income of $101,340 for a family of four.
+The per capita income in Franklin in 2018 was $28,104, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $112,416 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.

 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include Irish, English, Scottish, and Italian.
+Important ancestries of people in Franklin include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Serbo-Croatian.